How to Raise Chickens Year After Year

 Eggs for setting can often be obtained through individuals who raise chickens.
-Just be certain that the person you are getting the eggs from have about as many roosters as stated above.
+Just be certain that the person you are getting the eggs from has about as many roosters as stated above.
 Also, the eggs should be stored pointed end down and must never have been refrigerated.
-Eggs can also be found through chicken sites on line.
+Eggs can also be found through chicken sites online.
 The eggs should be as fresh as possible, less than a week old.
-Sanitation is also a an important factor.
-Use eggs from a clean source, but never wash the eggs that you plan to set because washing eggs can kill the embryo inside.
+Sanitation is also an important factor.
+Use eggs from a clean source, but never wash the eggs that you plan to set.
+Washing eggs can kill the embryo inside.

 Preparing the Incubator

-Be certain that the incubator is as clean as possible before using.
+Be certain that the incubator is as clean as possible before using it.
 Clean off anything left from previous settings and spray with a bleach solution to disinfect.
 Allow to dry for a day or so in the open air to vaporize any bleach residue.

 Putting Eggs in the Incubator

 If you are fortunate enough to have an incubator with an egg turner, put the eggs into the incubator and start everything up.
 If however, you do not have an egg turner in your incubator, you will need to turn your eggs every six hours.
 To ensure that you do that every six hours, put an x one side of the eggs and begin with it at noon.
 Six hours later at 6 pm, the x will be down and at midnight, the x will be turned up again.
 That way, at 12 o'clock, the x will always be up and at six, the egg will always be down.
 This way, you won't have to remember whether or not you turned it.
 Because you don't want to turn the chicks in the same direction every time, turn the eggs to the left in the AM and to the right in the PM.